 About This Specialty

-UT Health Austin’s Hematologic Malignancies subspecialty within the Livestrong Cancer Institutes provides care for adult patients (18 years and older) with a hematologic malignancy diagnosis, including Hodgkin’s and Non-Hodgkin’s lymphoma, leukemia, multiple myeloma, and myleodysplastic syndrome.
+UT Health Austin’s Hematologic Malignancies specialty within the Livestrong Cancer Institutes provides care for adult patients (18 years and older) with a hematologic malignancy diagnosis, including Hodgkin’s and Non-Hodgkin’s lymphoma, leukemia, multiple myeloma, and myleodysplastic syndrome.
 We combine the latest research and methodologies with supportive care for the body, mind, and heart through an integrated comprehensive approach designed to help you and your loved ones maintain balance and wellness through the cancer journey.

 At UT Health Austin, we take a multidisciplinary approach to your care.
 This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
-The Hematologic Malignancies subspecialty care team includes surgical oncologists, medical oncologists, radiation oncologist, pathologists, radiologists, fertility preservation specialists, genetic counselors, physical therapists, dietitians, social workers, and more as well as other members of the CaLM Care Team, who work together to help you get back to the things in your life that matter most to you.
+The Hematologic Malignancies care team includes surgical oncologists, medical oncologists, radiation oncologist, pathologists, radiologists, fertility preservation specialists, genetic counselors, physical therapists, dietitians, social workers, and more as well as other members of the CaLM Care Team, who work together to help you get back to the things in your life that matter most to you.

 Managing cancer is hard enough without having to search for what you need, which is why we compiled a checklist to help you prepare for your first appointment.
 During your initial visit, your care team will review your medical history, perform a physical exam, schedule any further testing, and discuss the next steps of your care with you and your family.